Childminder Guides > Early Years Safety Blog > Sun Safety for Children

 Keeping Children Safe

-There is no requirement to have a written sun cream policy.
+Documentation: there is no requirement to have a written sun cream policy.
 However, it is important to explain the provision’s sun cream policy to parents.
-Sun safety discussions with parents should cover –

 • If you ask parents to supply sun cream, how will you transport multiple bottles of cream on outings?